-I am an Artist from Sheffield, currently living in Glasgow.
+I am an Artist from Sheffield, currently living in Hackney, London.
 I studied at the Glasgow School of Art, and graduated in 2020, with a First Class Degree BA(Hons) Fine Art, in the Department of Sculpture & Environmental Art.

-I have been selected to be part of RSA New Contemporaries 2021 along with 60 other art and architecture graduates selected from degree giving institutions across Scotland.
-The exhibition will take place at the Royal Scottish Academy on The Mound in Edinburgh from the 20 February – 17 March 2021.
+I was selected to be part of RSA New Contemporaries 2021 along with 60 other art and architecture graduates selected from degree giving institutions across Scotland.
+The exhibition took place at the Royal Scottish Academy on The Mound in Edinburgh from the 26 February – 3 April 2022.

 To see my Graduate Showcase, follow this link https://gsashowcase.net/alice-pool/

 My current practice uses digital animation, I generate 3D computer images, in which I try to capture my emotion in my art and share an aesthetic experience.
 My art is driven by a desire to recognise the way the world moves and how we feel it move with us.
 My work and films explore people’s relationship to their own history and their perception of time, experience, and memory.
 Building emotional and poetic worlds in the digital inevitably provokes me to explore ideas of reality, the virtual and the imagined and what affect art has on perception.